Analyst Upgrades in Germany: Drift Grows to +1.6% Over 3 Months vs DAX (12,835 Events)

 Takeaway

 Germany shows the strongest persistent upgrade drift of the five markets we studied.
-Analyst upgrades produce +1.46% abnormal return at one month and +2.63% at three months, with t-statistics above 16 at every window.
+Even measured from next-day-close entry, analyst upgrades produce +0.78% above the DAX at one month and +1.63% at three months, with t-statistics above 9 at every long window.

 The most likely explanation is information diffusion speed.
-The German market is slower to price analyst revisions than the US.
-Whether that's actionable depends on your execution infrastructure, but the signal is real and large by the standards of liquid markets.
+The German market is slower to price analyst revisions than the US, and that slowness creates a measurable opportunity even after the announcement-day move.

 The backtest code is available on GitHub.
 Run the live screen: python3 analyst-revision/screen.py --preset germany